cython/cython/docs/src/tutorial/clibraries.rst

 ``PyErr_Occurred()`` when returning from a function to check if an exception was raised, and if so, propagate the exception.
 This obviously has a performance penalty.
-Cython therefore uses a dedicated value it should implicitly return in the case of an exception, so that the surrounding code only needs to check for an exception when receiving this exact value.
+Cython therefore uses a dedicated value that it implicitly returns in the case of an exception, so that the surrounding code only needs to check for an exception when receiving this exact value.